Jerzy Janowicz

 Having finished as runner-up at two junior major tournaments, Janowicz rose to prominence on the pro circuit leading up to and following his run to the final, as a qualifier, of the 2012 Paris Masters, during which he defeated five top-20 players such as Andy Murray and Janko Tipsarević.
-Despite losing to David Ferrer in the finals, he made his top-30 debut in the ATP rankings and became the highest-ranked male Polish tennis player.
+Despite losing to David Ferrer in the finals, he made his top-30 debut in the ATP rankings and became the highest-ranked male Polish tennis player that moment until he was surpassed by fellow countryman Hubert Hurkacz.

+Janowicz was awarded the Gold Cross of Merit by Polish President Bronisław Komorowski in 2013 for his achievements.
+Noted for his very powerful serve, Janowicz could hit at up to 249 km/h along with strong groundstrokes.

 Coaching

 Janowicz was coached by Günter Bresnik and his strength and conditioning coach is Piotr Grabia.